-This research project analyses connections between illuminated manuscripts and real, pictorial, imagined and metaphorical spaces.
+This research project analysed connections between illuminated manuscripts and real, pictorial, imagined and metaphorical spaces.
 These connections include pictorial construction and visual perception of space in book illumination, the book itself as a spatial construct, and the way in which books as objects determine the perception of their surroundings, influencing the actions of those who handle and employ them.

 Guided by the broad three-part structure (space in books, book as space, topography of books), the following fundamental questions were developed and addressed from a diachronic perspective, and discussed in reading groups, at workshops and conferences: What kind of space is the medieval manuscript codex?
 Throughout the Middle Ages, an understanding of the book in spatial terms is reflected in metaphors and in the layout of books.
 While the specific appearance awarded to “entrance” and “exit” pages has often been noted, the graphic and visual guidelines for movement through the book have attracted less attention.
 An international workshop organized in collaboration with Silke Tammen (Justus-Liebig-Universität Gießen) analysed the book as a hodological space:” Par chemin.
 Wege durch das illuminierte Buch” (November 22-23, 2013)